 6.3 Suspect Period (Clawback).
 Under what facts or circumstances could the insolvency official rescind or reverse transactions that took place during a "suspect" or "preference" period before the commencement of the insolvency proceeding?
-What are the lengths of the "suspect" or "preference" periods in Canada for (a) transactions between unrelated parties?
+What are the lengths of the "suspect" or "preference" periods in Canada for (a) transactions between unrelated parties and (b) transactions between related parties?